visualia/visualia_original/README.md

 ### Markdown compiler

-The heart of Visualia lies on a very simple idea:
+The heart of Visualia, `<v-compiler>` component, is based on a very simple idea:

-> Take a Markdown file, add some VueJS components and live compile them into Vue template
+1. Take a Markdown file
+2. Add some VueJS components
+3. Live-compile them into Vue component template
+4. Display the component

 In VueJS 3.x code it can be expressed as: